 Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-Our calves are engaged in literally every step we take, and if you supplement your yoga practice with running, hiking, or weight training, fatigue can quickly set in.
+Our calves are engaged in literally every step we take, and if you supplement your yoga practice with running, hiking, cycling, or weight training, fatigue can quickly set in.
 Reduced ankle mobility is another culprit, not being able to dorsiflex your foot efficiently (or raise your toes up toward your face) puts more strain on the achilles tendon and calves.
 Our bodies are a kinetic chain, so not addressing tight calves can also lead to knee and hip pain.
 The gastrocnemius needs to lengthen (think: be flexible) to properly dorsiflex your foot, so if it’s constantly tight and constricted, more walking and exercise will only exacerbate the problem.

 What is the calf muscle?